 The difference here is staggering.
 Without a cost segregation study, your first-year deduction is just $25,641.
 With the study, that number jumps to $148,512.
 That’s an additional $122,871 in deductions in the very first year you own the property.
 This massive deduction directly reduces your taxable income, which can translate to tens of thousands of dollars in actual tax savings.
 This isn’t just a paper gain; it’s real cash that you can reinvest into your portfolio, use for capital improvements, or simply keep in your bank account.
 This example shows how proactive tax services can create tangible financial gains for investors.

-Stay Compliant: Requirements and Documentation
+Staying Compliant: IRS Rules and Documentation

 Taking advantage of cost segregation and bonus depreciation is a fantastic way to improve your cash flow, but it’s not a free-for-all.
 The IRS has specific rules you need to follow to make sure your tax strategy is built on solid ground.
 Think of compliance not as a hurdle, but as the framework that makes these savings possible.
 Let’s walk through the essential requirements and documentation you’ll need to keep your deductions legitimate and your records audit-ready.

-Meet IRS Standards for Your Records
+How to Meet IRS Record-Keeping Standards

 The IRS needs to see your work.
 You can’t simply declare that 20% of your building qualifies for a five-year write-off without detailed proof.
 While an entire building structure generally doesn’t qualify for bonus depreciation, a cost segregation study is the official tool for identifying the components inside that do.
 This includes assets like carpeting, decorative fixtures, and dedicated electrical wiring.
 The study itself becomes your primary documentation, providing a clear breakdown of costs and a justification for reclassifying each asset.
 This detailed report is a non-negotiable part of a sound tax services plan.